 Welcome to FAS Payroll

-FAS Payroll is responsible for processing all academic personnel appointments, specifically faculty, research staff, graduate student assistantships, adjuncts, graders, tutors and student worker appointments.
+FAS Payroll is responsible for reviewing and processing all academic personnel appointments, specifically faculty, research staff, graduate student assistantships, adjuncts, graders, tutors and student worker appointments.
 We also provide initial trainings for new Department Administrators.
 We use NYU’s Human Resources system, known as PeopleSync or Workday, to submit, review, and approve all requests to change or update employee payroll records.

 Processing Overview & Forms

 To process academic payroll, we use a combination of PDF payroll forms submitted into our Google Form and electronic data entered into ASIS (Arts & Science Information System).
 Please note that ASIS is primarily used to appoint adjuncts, graders and course assistants each semester.

 Three (3) types of PDF forms are used, depending on the nature of the payroll appointment:

 To add a new appointment to an employee or student who is already employed at the University

 - Payroll Change Request (PCR) – aka Turnaround Document (TAD)

 To request changes to an existing appointment, such as a compensation increase or accounting change

 Once these forms are completed they must be submitted electronically into our Google Form with supporting documentation to our office.